- Subscribe Today

 This industrial asset management framework straddles the three key elements: smart processes, focused technology and the right people.
 These can be delivered through the industrial asset management portfolio shown in Figure 3.

 Figure 3.
 An industrial asset management portfolio can deliver on business imperatives.

 Industrial asset management offers a unique approach that combines specialized consulting, technology and data analysis.
 It includes machine-to-machine design and deployment support, effective remote monitoring for select machines, robust data management, prognostics for effective asset health management, and in-depth data analysis across the service life cycle.

 OEMs can benefit by leveraging industrial asset management capabilities to:

 Figure 4.
 This example shows a steady-state operating model for best-in-class industrial asset management.

-A mature IAM framework clearly delineates the roles and activities of the main stakeholders: the OEM, the technology partner and the IAM service provider.
+A mature industrial asset management framework clearly delineates the roles and activities of the main stakeholders: the OEM, the technology partner and the industrial asset management service provider.
 The right operating model also helps cover the non-core tasks efficiently through scalable resourcing and supports the focus of OEM teams on effectiveness decisions through data analysis.